bazel-contrib/SIG-rules-authors/go-tutorial.md

 Gazelle site to use the latest versions.
 Also, update the `go_register_toolchains(version = "1.19.1")` to the version you would like to use of Go.

-Next, we need a `BUILD.bazel` file in the root project directory.
+Next, we need a BUILD (BUILD.bazel) file in the root project directory.

-## Create the initial `BUILD.bazel` file
+## Create the initial BUILD file

-Open your editor and create a file named `BUILD.bazel`.
-Write the following contents to the `BUILD.bazel`
+Open your editor and create a file named BUILD.bazel.
+Write the following contents to the BUILD.bazel
 file:

 ```python